sphincs/parallel-sphincsplus/README.md

 - Optional detection of fault attacks

 It does assume that you have the AVX2 and AES_NI instructions available, as well as the Posix multithreading API - if not, well, I'll refer you to the Sphincs+ reference code...

+The fault detection works by the simple expedient of 'computing (most) everything twice; compare results'; we do try to ensure that the two computations are isolated (either by time, or being done by different threads)